opendatacube/datacube-alchemist/README.md

 ## PURPOSE

-Datacube Alchemst is a command line application for performing Dataset to Dataset transformations in the context of an Open Data Cube system.
+Datacube Alchemist is a command line application for performing Dataset to Dataset transformations in the context of an Open Data Cube system.

 It uses a configuration file which specifies an input _Product_ or _Products_, a _Transformation_ to perform, and